Package insert / product label

 Indications and Usage for Ribavirin Inhalation Solution

-Ribavirin for Inhalation Solution, USP is indicated for the treatment of hospitalized infants and young children with severe lower respiratory tract infections due to respiratory syncytial virus.
+Ribavirin for Inhalation Solution, USP is indicated for the treatment of hospitalized infants and young children with severe lower respiratory tract infections due to RSV.
 Treatment early in the course of severe lower respiratory tract infection may be necessary to achieve efficacy.

 Only severe RSV lower respiratory tract infection should be treated with Ribavirin for Inhalation Solution, USP.
 The vast majority of infants and children with RSV infection have disease that is mild, self-limited, and does not require hospitalization or antiviral treatment.
 Many children with mild lower respiratory tract involvement will require shorter hospitalization than would be required for a full course of Ribavirin for Inhalation Solution, USP aerosol (3 to 7 days) and should not be treated with the drug.
 Thus the decision to treat with Ribavirin for Inhalation Solution, USP should be based on the severity of the RSV infection.
 The presence of an underlying condition such as prematurity, immunosuppression or cardiopulmonary disease may increase the severity of clinical manifestations and complications of RSV infection.